 Have you have recently paid off an older car or don’t currently have any monthly payment?
 If so, you could begin making a fake car payment (to yourself) every month as a way to begin saving for your next automobile.
 Instead of sending your payments to your lender every month, make a payment to yourself.
 Try investing these funds into a high interest savings account to earn a little interest on the money you are saving.

 After a couple months’ time, you can quickly save up several hundred to over a thousand dollars that can be used as a down payment.
 This practice not only teaches you how to save for a car but also gets you in the routine of making that monthly payment (assuming you finance your new vehicle).
-Selling your old car your self online to companies like We Buy Cars rather than trading it in is another great way to increase the down payment on a new one.
+Selling your old car your self online to companies rather than trading it in is another great way to increase the down payment on a new one.

 Personal Note – My wife and I have been making a $250 monthly car payment back to ourselves for over the past year.
 Once we paid off our last vehicle, we kept making these payments as a way to save up for our next car purchase.